All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If your current GLP-1 medication is unavailable, switching to a different one may be an option.

 Semaglutide to tirzepatide (or vice versa): Both are GLP-1-based medications, but they work differently.
-Switching requires provider guidance because: - Dosing is not directly interchangeable - Tirzepatide has a different titration schedule than semaglutide - Side effects may differ during the transition - Your response to the new medication is unpredictable
+Switching requires provider guidance because: - Dosing isn't directly interchangeable - Tirzepatide has a different titration schedule than semaglutide - Side effects may differ during the transition - Your response to the new medication is unpredictable

 What your provider considers: - Your current dose and response - The reason for switching (shortage, side effects, or clinical preference) - Your health history and any conditions that might favor one medication - Cost and access factors